Primitive/cards5 min read

 A swipe outside these bounds is declined at the network — there's no way for the agent to "try again harder."
 This is the safety surface that makes /cards deployable in production: even a misaligned agent can't drain the account.

-Mandatory transaction logging
+Structured transaction logging

 naive cards log-transaction <card_id> \